B0neShAd0w/Hacktoria/A Strange File.md

 ![Screenshot 2022-12-04 101824](https://user-images.githubusercontent.com/117080369/205495252-f9687c48-023b-40e1-971f-71a7cacce620.png)

-Upon referring back to the image supplied we can rule out the location being coastal, so we will focus our search inland to start off, we can always look at the coastal results later if we have no luck.
+Upon referring back to the `00000134.jpg` image, we can rule out the location being coastal, so we will focus our search inland to start off, we can always look at the coastal results later if we have no luck.

 We need to follow a methodology with our search as to not miss out on the result we are looking for, so let's break this up into <a href="https://en.wikipedia.org/wiki/Districts_of_Libya">Districts of Libya</a>
 * Cyrenaica